Last Revised: 18 November, 2021

 How we use particularly sensitive personal data.
 We will use your particularly sensitive personal data in the following ways:

-We will use information about your health and disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made.
+We will use information about your health and disability status to consider whether we need to provide appropriate adjustments during the recruitment process.

 We will use information about your race or national or ethnic origin, or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting.
 Data that the Company uses for these purposes will be collected on an anonymised basis.
 Candidates are entirely free to decide whether or not to provide such information and your application will not be affected either way.